NGM Biopharmaceuticals (NASDAQ:NGM) Sees Large Volume Increase

-NGM Biopharmaceuticals, Inc. (NASDAQ:NGM) saw unusually-high trading volume on Monday .
-Approximately 12,835 shares traded hands during mid-day trading, a decline of 97% from the previous session’s volume of 368,524 shares.The stock last traded at $19.60 and had previously closed at $19.68.
+Shares of NGM Biopharmaceuticals, Inc. (NASDAQ:NGM) saw unusually-high trading volume on Monday .
+Approximately 12,835 shares traded hands during trading, a decline of 97% from the previous session’s volume of 368,524 shares.The stock last traded at $19.60 and had previously closed at $19.68.

-In related news, insider Jin-Long Chen sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, September 13th.
-The shares were sold at an average price of $26.03, for a total transaction of $390,450.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Hsiao D. Lieu sold 2,000 shares of the firm’s stock in a transaction that occurred on Tuesday, October 5th.
-The stock was sold at an average price of $22.00, for a total transaction of $44,000.00.
+In other news, SVP Hsiao D. Lieu sold 2,000 shares of NGM Biopharmaceuticals stock in a transaction dated Tuesday, October 5th.
+The shares were sold at an average price of $22.00, for a total transaction of $44,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, insider Jin-Long Chen sold 15,000 shares of NGM Biopharmaceuticals stock in a transaction dated Monday, October 11th.
+The shares were sold at an average price of $20.41, for a total transaction of $306,150.00.
 The disclosure for this sale can be found here.
-Insiders sold 47,000 shares of company stock valued at $1,107,500 over the last quarter.
+Insiders sold a total of 47,000 shares of company stock worth $1,107,500 in the last quarter.
 Insiders own 45.90% of the company’s stock.

-Institutional investors have recently bought and sold shares of the stock.
-Royal Bank of Canada acquired a new position in NGM Biopharmaceuticals in the 1st quarter worth approximately $48,000.
-Legal & General Group Plc lifted its position in NGM Biopharmaceuticals by 62.5% in the 2nd quarter.
-Legal & General Group Plc now owns 4,455 shares of the company’s stock worth $87,000 after buying an additional 1,713 shares in the last quarter.
-Federated Hermes Inc. purchased a new stake in NGM Biopharmaceuticals in the 2nd quarter worth approximately $132,000.
-Metropolitan Life Insurance Co NY lifted its position in NGM Biopharmaceuticals by 115,612.5% in the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 9,257 shares of the company’s stock worth $183,000 after buying an additional 9,249 shares in the last quarter.
-Finally, DAFNA Capital Management LLC purchased a new stake in NGM Biopharmaceuticals in the 1st quarter worth approximately $291,000.
+A number of hedge funds have recently made changes to their positions in the stock.
+BlackRock Inc. raised its stake in shares of NGM Biopharmaceuticals by 9.5% in the first quarter.
+BlackRock Inc. now owns 2,764,580 shares of the company’s stock worth $80,365,000 after acquiring an additional 238,964 shares during the last quarter.
+Principal Financial Group Inc. raised its stake in shares of NGM Biopharmaceuticals by 7.6% in the first quarter.
+Principal Financial Group Inc. now owns 15,291 shares of the company’s stock worth $445,000 after acquiring an additional 1,077 shares during the last quarter.
+UBS Group AG raised its stake in shares of NGM Biopharmaceuticals by 130.6% during the first quarter.
+UBS Group AG now owns 42,200 shares of the company’s stock worth $1,226,000 after buying an additional 23,900 shares during the last quarter.
+Geode Capital Management LLC raised its stake in shares of NGM Biopharmaceuticals by 32.6% during the first quarter.
+Geode Capital Management LLC now owns 458,313 shares of the company’s stock worth $13,323,000 after buying an additional 112,796 shares during the last quarter.
+Finally, Northern Trust Corp raised its stake in shares of NGM Biopharmaceuticals by 1.6% during the first quarter.
+Northern Trust Corp now owns 273,840 shares of the company’s stock worth $7,960,000 after buying an additional 4,368 shares during the last quarter.
 55.72% of the stock is owned by hedge funds and other institutional investors.

 NGM Biopharmaceuticals, Inc is a clinical-stage biopharmaceutical company, which engages in the discovery and development of therapeutics for cardio-metabolic, liver, oncologic, and ophthalmic diseases.
 Its lead product candidate, aldafermin, is designed for the treatment of patients with non-alcoholic steatohepatitis, with liver fibrosis stage 2, 3, or 4.